This page describes the different config files used in ProLoaF.

 edit and store the config file.
 We make use of this when calling e.g. our example training script:

-$ python src\train.py -s opsd
+$ python src/train.py -s opsd

 The flag -s

-i.e. opsd.
+allows us to specify the station name (=target directory) through the string that follows, i.e. opsd.
 The ‘train’ script will expect and parse the config.json given in the target directory.
+You can also manually specify the path to the config file by adding -c <CONFIG_PATH>

 to the above mentioned